rainstormy/presets-biome/README.md

 }
 ```

-The `app` directory and the `instrumentation.ts` and `middleware.ts` files must
+The `app` directory and the `instrumentation.ts` and `middleware.ts`/`proxy.ts`
-reside in the `src` directory.
-React components and other files in general must
+files must reside in the `src` directory.
+React components and other files in
-_not_ reside in the `app` directory to improve the scalability of the project.
+general must _not_ reside in the `app` directory, decoupling them from the
+Next.js app router to improve the overall maintainability and scalability of the
+project.

 ### [React Router](https://reactrouter.com)
 Add `@rainstormy/presets-biome/2.2/react-router` to the `extends` array to